Alexander S. Webb: Later in the war

 After Gettysburg, Webb received command of the division six weeks later and led it through the fall campaigns.
 His division played a prominent role in the Battle of Bristoe Station.

 When Gibbon returned to command in the spring of 1864, Webb went back to brigade command for the Overland Campaign.
+On May 9, 1864, the New York Times published a false report that Webb had been killed during the first day of the Battle of Wilderness.

-At the Battle of Spotsylvania Court House, in May, he was hit by a bullet that passed through the corner of his right eye and came out his ear, but did not impair his mental abilities.
-The wound resulted in a false report that he had been killed and his death was reported in the New York Times on May 9.
+Days later, at the Battle of Spotsylvania Court House, Webb was hit by a bullet that passed through the corner of his right eye and came out his ear, but did not impair his mental abilities.

 He returned to the army on January 11, 1865, and was chief of staff of the Army of the Potomac from that date until June 28, 1865.
 Webb was the assistant inspector general of the Military Division of the Atlantic between July 1, 1865, and February 21, 1866.
 Webb was mustered out of the volunteer force on January 15, 1866.

 On April 10, 1866, President Andrew Johnson nominated Webb for appointment to the brevet grade of brigadier general, USA (regular army), to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on May 4, 1866.
 On December 11, 1866, President Andrew Johnson nominated Webb for appointment to the brevet grade of major general, USA (regular army), to rank from on March 13, 1865, and the U.S. Senate confirmed the appointment February 23, 1867, recalled the confirmation on February 25, 1867, and reconfirmed it on March 2, 1867.

 Postbellum life

 General Webb stayed with the Army until 1870, assigned as a lieutenant colonel to the 44th U.S. Infantry Regiment, July 28, 1866, and the 5th U.S. Infantry Regiment, March 15, 1869.
 He became unassigned, March 24, 1869.
 During his final year, he served again as an instructor at West Point.
 He was discharged on December 5, 1870, with the final permanent rank of lieutenant colonel.

 From 1869 to 1902, General Webb served as the second president of the City College of New York, succeeding Horace Webster, also a West Point graduate.
-The College's curriculum under Webster and Webb combined classical training in Latin and Greek with more practical subjects like chemistry, physics, and engineering.
+The college's curriculum under Webster and Webb combined classical training in Latin and Greek with more practical subjects like chemistry, physics, and engineering.

 General Webb was an early companion of the New York Commandery of the Military Order of the Loyal Legion of the United States, being elected on March 18, 1866.
 He was a founder and first Commander General of the Military Order of Foreign Wars in 1894.
-He was also an honorary member of the New York Society of the Cincinnati.
+He was also an hereditary member of the New York Society of the Cincinnati.